aymenhafeez/strange-attractor-visualiser/README.md

 * View various strange attractors
 * Alter parameter values to see how it affects the shape of the attractor
 * Density colouring to show point distribution
+* Background on each attractor with information on how each parameter affects it's shape
+* Presets parameter values to generate interesting shapes
 * Trajectory animation

-### Learn mode

-The toggleable 'Learn mode' shows the equations for the chosen system, as well as some additional information on the attractor, how the parameters affect the system and how to generate some interesting shapes.